 Viva Las Vegas – land of casino gaming, glitzy shows, and sell-out tours for magicians, musicians, and more.
 It’s thought to be a major driver for tourism in the state of Nevada, US, and over the years, it’s seen plenty of growth.
 However, even if you’ve been to Las Vegas on holiday before, there may still be plenty of facts and figures out there likely to fascinate you.

-Las Vegas is just as famous for its big money opportunities as it is for its stunning desert backdrop, as well as its unique ‘resident’ performers.
+Las Vegas is just as famous for its big-money opportunities as it is for its stunning desert backdrop, as well as its unique ‘resident’ performers.
 It’s pretty safe to say that each trip out here is likely to be different in one way or another!
 And, as they say – what happens in Vegas, stays in Vegas!
-Here is a full stack of interesting facts about Las Vegas before you plan your next trip to the strip.
+Here is a full stack of fun facts about Las Vegas before you plan your next trip to the strip.

 Las Vegas covers an area of 352 square kilometers.
 The population of the inner city is 644,644, as recorded in 2019.

 The metropolitan area of Las Vegas (including suburbs and hinterland), however, has a population of 2,621,000.

 There are just over 10,000 taxis registered in Las Vegas.
 There’s always a chance you’ll be able to hail a cab!

 9. It’s part of the Route 66 adventure.